nam-hoang-le/Lottery-Game/README.md

 **Overview**

-This game is an upgraded version of th the Lottery Game Pro.
+This game is an updated version of the Lottery Game Pro.
 It will have these following functions:

 - Login function:
     - If it is an admin account, there will be a separate menu consisting of account management, account deposit, statistics, and logout.
     - If it is a regular account, the regular menu will be displayed including: play lottery, change password, statistics, and logout.
 - Admin function:
     - Account management: Create accounts (not allowed to create duplicate usernames) and delete accounts (not allowed to delete admin accounts).
-Account information includes username, password, total money, and is saved in the taikhoan.txt file, with each account on one line.
+Account information includes username, password, total money, and is saved in the account.txt file, with each account on one line.
-    - Deposit money: The deposit function will update the account balance in the taikhoan.txt file.
+    - Deposit money: The deposit function will update the account balance in the account.txt file.
     - Statistics: The statistics function will count the number of accounts, the number of lottery plays, and the win/loss ratio.
 - User function:
     - Change password function: Players can change their passwords.